Cinnamon Peach Bread may sound like a strange combination, but the warm spice brings out the sweet peach flavor in this delicious bread.

 Just like a classic Southern Peach Pie, this recipe is made with rich cinnamon and fresh peaches.
-It is perfect for a sweet Breakfast Recipe or simple Dessert!
+It is perfect for a sweet Breakfast Recipe or a simple Dessert!

 If you like cinnamon bread recipes like Cinnamon Swirl Bread and Cinnamon Streusel Bread, then you’re sure to love this fruity twist.
 The tangy, sweet flavor bakes perfectly into the loaf for an unbelievable result!
 It’s great to bake in the summer and take advantage of the delicious fruit in season.
+For an easier to-go option, consider my Peach Muffin recipe!

 Ingredients